 Key insights from the 2013 UK Digital Future in Focus (#FutureinFocus) report include:

 - 44.8 million people in the UK used the internet in December 2012, a 5 percent increase over the year.Brits also spend more time online than any other European country, representing a fertile ground for digital marketers and advertisers to engage with their target audience online.

 - UK online video audience grows by 8 percent over the year, whilst mobile video audience grows by 262 percent.

 - Page views from Non-PCs reached an all-time high with nearly 1/3 of all UK page views now from mobiles and tablets.

 - In the UK, 64 percent of mobile users had a smartphone, but already 82 percent of new phones acquired in December 2012 were smartphones.
 The rapid adoption of internet enabled devices is resulting in a more fragmented digital media landscape.

 - Google maintains its strong hold of the search engine market, capturing 91 percent of all UK searches.
 As the search market continues to evolve, Brits are also turning to non-traditional search sites such as Amazon and eBay to search for information and products.

 - Facebook remains the leading social network in the UK, capturing the largest amount of unique visitors.
 However, there are some rising stars on the horizon - Tumblr, Instagram, Pinterest and Goodreads – that have all witnessed strong growth rates over the year across both PC and mobile.

 - Online shopping has long become the norm with 9 out of 10 UK internet users visiting retail sites and mobile shopping is escalating with 1 in 5 Brits using their smartphone to purchase a good or service in December 2012.

-Etiquetas: Advertising, Audience Analytics, Engagement, Mobile, Multi-Platform, Retail, Search, Smartphone, Social, Tablets, Video
+Etiquetas: Engagement, Multi-Platform, Retail, Search, Smartphone, SnapChat, Tablets, Twitter, Video